kousekt/netmicroservices/README.md

 This course is highly recommended.
 Keep an eye out for future releases/upgrades to this course that will include new technologies including the possibility of orchestrations.

+I can't recommend this course enough.
+The application he creates and walks you thru will run on both a Kubernetes Cluster and a Docker compose environment.

 # Windows demo

 Running the kubernetes files to create/deploy to a Kubernetes cluster on Windows